In Search of the Mythic and Magical in Devon & Cornwall

 - 5 min read

 Last week I visited the west country, during a spell of unusually prolonged warm and sunny weather for the British Isles during spring.
-Here are some of the places that drew my attention.
+This journey was not planned as a guide, but as an encounter with the mythic and magical in Devon and Cornwall, following a sense of place rather than a fixed route.

 Dartmoor is three hundred sixty-five square miles of wilderness in the far southwest of Great Britain, the last county before you get to Cornwall.
 It's rugged, with vast granite tors, mires, seemingly endless stone circles and tribal remnants, sudden mists, and small ponies that are mad for roaming.
 Our waters are usually flowing, not still, rivers heading green and silver to the ocean. — Martin Shaw, Scatterlings, p.
 43